 You have questions.
 I will endeavor to answer them.
 But feel free to ask more questions if I haven’t, or you can’t find the answers below.
 I’m very open about this, I just like to be sure how much the person I’m talking to wants to hear.
 This document will be revised as the answers change.
 Expect that, I guess.

-There have been some changes throughout, and see the status update at the bottom.
+There have been some more changes throughout, and see the status update at the bottom.

-Yes, that’s right, I am identifying as transfeminine where my gender is concerned, with a little nonbinary thrown in.
+Yes, that’s right, I am identifying as transfeminine where my gender is concerned, which is an aspect of being nonbinary.
 It’s a big thing, as things go, I agree.
 Still me, though.
 But more so.

 Background for folks who don’t know me

 Quick catch up: When I was born I was assigned male, and lived that way for about fifty years.
-I had all the boy stuff: beard, bald spot, gut, laissez-faire (French for lazy?) attitude.
+I had all the boy stuff: beard, bald spot, gut, laissez-faire attitude.
 Then this.
 And now you’re up to date!

 How… I mean, when… I mean, what… happened?

 Yeah.
 I wish I had a really concrete answer to this.
-It was something of an epiphany.
+It happened in June of 2020, and was something of an epiphany.
 I’ll probably write about it at some point.
 The gist is that there wasn’t a point where I made any kind of decision.
 Rather, it was a cascade of discovery, once it had occurred to me to ask the question.
 There was a suddenness to it that took my breath away.

 And yet, also, it feels like it was a long time coming.
 I keep thinking of events, or feelings, or memories where I say to myself, “Oh!
 I see now…“